Learn something new every day

 Sodium silicate is one of several chemicals that are composed of sodium, silica, and oxygen.
 The term is often used to indicate sodium metasilicate, which is also known as liquid glass.
 Sodium silicate melts at a very high temperature, making it useful for commercial fire-proofing.

 A sodium silicate compound contains sodium oxide, Na2O, and silica, Si2O, or a mixture of these compounds.
 They can be associated with up to nine molecules of water, or lack water and be known as anhydrous.
 These compounds can be solid, or they can be liquids.
-Solid sodium silicate is widely used to make silica gel — a common drying agent.
+The solid version is widely used to make silica gel — a common drying agent.

 The combination of being liquid and being resistant to high heat makes these compounds useful for automobile repair.
 A sodium silicate solution is circulated from the radiator to seal leaks in the head gasket.
 This solution can also be used instead of motor oil to permanently disable a car engine prior to the auto's destruction.
-Liquid sodium silicate is also useful to treat concrete to make it more water repellent.
+The liquid version is also useful to treat concrete to make it more water repellent.

 Sodium silicate water solutions bind solids well, forming insulation boards that tolerate high temperatures.
 This property enables them to be used to as a refractory—retaining strength at high temperatures.
 Due to this, they can be used as linings in kilns and glass-making equipment.
 If water-proofed, they can be used as passive fire protection, such as being incorporated into the structure for plastic pipes, to form firestop devices.